strimzi/strimzi-ui/docs/Architecture.md

   }
 ```

 Here, given the structure, it is easy to see the differentiation between flags/capabilities for a page (`Home`), and flags for the showing of pages (`Pages`), and that these are only required on the `client` codebase.
-The current feature flag configuration is [defined here.](../config/featureflags.ts)
+The current feature flag configuration is [defined here.](../config/featureflags.ts).
+Finally, as and when required, feature flags can be overriden in the client via URL, [as described here](../client/Contexts/ConfigFeatureFlag/README.md#URL-values).

 ### Code Structure